Productivity¶

 Index dictionaries¶

-Manually constructing arrays and setting their data with Pandas is often painful.
-Gladly, there is a new functionality that provides a much needed help!
-Any broadcastable argument can become an index dictionary, which contains instructions on where to set values in the array and does the filling job for you.
-It knows exactly which axis has to be modified and doesn't create a full array if not necessary - with much love to RAM
+Manually creating arrays and setting their data with Pandas can often be challenging.
+Luckily, there is now a feature that offers much-needed assistance!
+Any broadcastable argument can become an index dictionary, which contains instructions on where to set values in the array and fills them in for you.
+It knows exactly which axis needs to be updated and does not create a full array unless necessary, saving RAM

 >>> data = vbt.YFData.pull(["BTC-USD", "ETH-USD"])